oxocard/nanopylibs/DFRobot_scale/README.md

 To see a more examples, check the examples folder.

+## Calibration

+For the sensor to be able to read the weight correctly, it needs to be calibrated with a reference weight.
+The PCB from the Kit has a calibration button that can be used to calibrate the sensor with a 100g reference weight.

+Alternatively, you can use the `calibrate` method from the library to calibrate the sensor.

 ## Description

 The WeightSensor class provides methods to read, calibrate or zero the weight.